disclosure: we received 2 free meals and drinks as part of the Tastemaker programme

 You may remember that I recently became a Red Hot World Buffet Tastemaker for 2013-14.
 With our wedding anniversary coming up we decided that it would be a great opportunity to go on our first trip to Red Hot World Buffet in Milton Keynes.

 I booked our table for last Sunday lunchtime.
-I decided on an early 12.00 slot (when they open) as Monkey was coming with us, and I was unsure how he’d react if we walked into a really busy restaurant.
-Better to get there when it would be quieter and he could relax into the new environment.
+I decided on an early 12.00 slot (when they open) as my son was coming with us, and I was unsure how he’d react if we walked into a really busy restaurant.
+Better to get there when it would be quieter and he could relax in the new environment.

 I was really looking forward to my first Tastemaker challenge as I’d heard so many glowing reports of the Red Hot World Buffet restaurants.
 I hope that my experience would live up to my expectations!

 The Restaurant is on the first floor, there is a lift for disabled access.
 We walked in and were the first guests of the day.
-This was great, it gave us time to get Monkey settled before it got busy – and it did get busy.
+This was great, it gave us time to get my son settled before it got busy – and it did get busy.

 We were shown to our table by our waitress Cassie, who took our drinks order and explained how Red Hot World Buffet works for us newbies.
 There is a set menu price, you basically fill a plate with your chosen starters, eat it, go up for more with a clean plate, your old plate is removed and repeat.
-You move on to your main meals, and do the same thing, and again with deserts.
+You move on to your main meals and do the same thing, and again with deserts.
 Heaven for a piggy like me and Daddy P!
-It also means that Monkey could try a little bit of lots of different things – which I really liked the idea of.
+It also means that my son could try a few bits of different things – which I really liked the idea of.

 So where to begin?
 There were a wonderful array of fresh starters – we all had different salads …..

 I knew that we would all find something we liked with the main meals.
-I love spicy food and am keen to try new things, Daddy P is a bit of a meat and 2 veg bloke, but is getting better at trying new things and Monkey will be 4 at the end of the year – so he’s at the I liked it yesterday and today I don’t! stage.
+I love spicy food and am keen to try new things, Daddy P is a bit of meat and 2 veg bloke but is getting better at trying new things and my son will be 4 at the end of the year – so he’s at the I liked it yesterday and today I don’t! stage.